 Professional Care: Healthy Health Care Communities

 Leadership and advocacy.
-Buy-in from leaders makes all the difference in terms of whether or not clinicians, Whole Health Partners, Whole Health Coaches, and others can fully offer their expertise.
-Meeting with leaders in your facility is as important to promoting Whole Health is as talking to a patient about healthy behaviors; that is, both are extremely important.
+Buy-in from leaders makes all the difference in terms of whether clinicians, Whole Health Partners, Health and Wellness Coaches, and others can fully offer their expertise.
+Meeting with leaders in your facility is as important to promoting Whole Health as talking to a patient about healthy behaviors.
 If something is not going well, or if obstacles are compromising your ability to offer Whole Health, seek help and support.
 Write your Congressperson.
 Talk to your supervisor.
 Step up on behalf of your Veterans.
-Engaging in behaviors such as voting, getting involved in your local community, and working with medical advocacy organizations to practice social responsibility.
+Engage in activities such as voting, getting involved in your local community, and working with medical advocacy organizations to practice social responsibility.

 Engagement and partnerships.
 A powerful ally on the team is a social worker or someone else versed in what programs, classes, and support mechanisms are available not only in the VA, but at the community, county, state, and national level.
 There are many communities that have programs where volunteers offer free or discounted services specifically for Veterans, such as acupuncture, yoga classes, or even house cleaning services.
 Your VA Medical Center’s Health Promotion and Disease Prevention Program Manager is another good resource for VA and community programs and resources.
 A link to a full directory of Veterans and Military Service Organizations is featured at the end of this chapter.
 The VA website features information about Community Care Networks, particularly important now as the MISSION Act has gone into effect.
-Partnering with the VA Office of Health Equity can also be extremely useful, and it may help to promote non-clinical services that may help to address SDOH deficits, such as Vocational Rehabilitation, and Recreational Therapy.
+It may help to promote non-clinical services that may help to address SDOH deficits, such as Vocational Rehabilitation, and Recreational Therapy.
 They offer a number of resources, including fact sheets, learning series, and local data that can be useful to Veterans and health care professionals alike.

 Beyond Self-Care and Professional Care: The Community at Large

-In the highly varied and numerous communities in which we live, there are multiple complex systems that influence the health of individuals in all those systems.
-The following larger-scale influences on Whole Health might not be mentioned explicitly in a clinician-patient encounter also have a profound influence:
+In the highly varied and numerous communities in which we live, there are multiple complex systems that influence the health of individuals in those systems.
+The following larger-scale influences on one’s Whole Health might not be mentioned explicitly in a clinician-patient encounter but also have a profound influence:

 Policy.
 Laws exist to keep people safe in any number of ways.
-It is possible to discuss the Whole Health approach because of legislation, funding, and support from leaders at the national, VISN, and local leadership levels.
+The Whole Health approach continues to expand because of legislation, funding, and support from leaders at the national, VISN, and local leadership levels.

 • The U.S. spends more on health care than any other country, but our life expectancy and overall health rate lower than many other countries’.58